shakyav/release/ci-operator/step-registry/p2p/acm-cnv-install-policy/README.md

 ## What this step does ?

-1. Creates a Policy object in ACM that installs the CNV operator(kubevirt-hyperconverged) on selected clusterset
+1. Creates a Policy object in ACM that installs the OpenShift Virtualization on selected clusterset

 2. Ensures that a ManagedCLusterBinding exist so that ACM can apply policy on targeted clusterset